yebrahim/polymer2-typescript-webpack/README.md

 ## App Size

-Polymer is a small library, which is only of the reasons I prefer it to its competitors when working on a small to medium sized app.
+Polymer is a small library, which is one of the reasons I prefer it to its competitors when working on a small to medium sized app.
 This set up tries to keep that true.
 When building for production, this skeleton app generates a bundled `app.js` that is around ~100KB.